 Form W-9

-Form W-9 is the payer-request form used to collect a payee's taxpayer identification information for reporting and withholding purposes.
+Form W-9 is the requester form used to collect a payee's name, tax classification, and taxpayer identification number for reporting and backup withholding purposes.

 Form W-9 is the payer-request form used to collect a payee’s taxpayer identification information for federal tax reporting and withholding purposes.
 In plain language, it is the form businesses often ask someone to complete before issuing certain 1099 forms.